 - Unsatisfactory Attendance due to the failure to attend a satisfactory percentage of classes over a period of two or more academic terms or due to a failure to attend class for 14 consecutive calendar days while actively enrolled in school. - Unsatisfactory Academic Progress due to the failure to complete graded work for 14 consecutive calendar days while actively enrolled in school, due to multiple consecutive failed courses in conjunction with a determination by the instructor(s) that the student is not well-suited for the chosen profession and/or will be unable to successfully find employment in the field, or due to the failure to meet SAP requirements while on Financial Aid Warning (absent an appeal) or while on Financial Aid Probation. - Unsatisfactory Conduct.
 Warnings regarding unacceptable conduct are issued in accordance with the Student Conduct Policy.
 However, NCC reserves the right to administratively withdraw a student due to conduct issues without prior warning(s), depending on the severity of the incident.
 Examples of conduct issues which would warrant administrative withdrawal include: - Unprofessional Demeanor.
 Failure to abide by the program's Classroom Policies or comply with team member requests.
 Failure to maintain professional decorum while on campus.
 Behaving in such a manner that is harmful to the program, the profession, or NCC. - Unethical Behavior.
 Lying to a team member.
 Failure to abide by the industry's Code of Ethics.
-Cheating, stealing or other fraudulent actions. - Unsafe Behavior.
+Cheating, stealing or other fraudulent actions. - iii Unsafe Behavior.
 Consuming alcohol or illegal drugs on the NCC premises or attending class under the influence of alcohol or illegal drugs.
-Bullying or intimidating other students and/or NCC team members. - 4 Unsatisfactory Attendance, Academic Progress, or Conduct while at Internship/ Externship.
+Bullying or intimidating other students and/or NCC team members. - Unsatisfactory Attendance, Academic Progress, or Conduct while at Internship/ Externship.

-- Failure to complete the program within the maximum allowable time frame of 150% of the projected program length.
-This timeframe evaluated excludes any time spent while on Leave of Absence and holidays. - Failure to fulfill financial responsibilities in accordance with the enrollment agreement and any additional financial contracts or payment plans signed. - 7 Failure to return as scheduled from a Leave of Absence.
+- holidays. - additional financial contracts or payment plans signed. - Failure to return as scheduled from a Leave of Absence.